Throughout the summer, we are posting photos from places where the CLST students travel, do research, excavate, and teach.

 Evan’s Latin class meeting for an extra session on Latin epigraphy at the Metropolitan Museum of Art, by Evan Jewell.
 I had students from my own Intensive Beginners Latin course, as well as Intermediate Latin and Augustan Poetry come along–it proved to be a great Friday afternoon!
 Pictured here, some of the students ponder a set of inscriptions from the fascinating tomb of the Vibii in Rome (probably Flavian or Trajanic in date).

-One of the more unusual inscriptions that we examined at The Met is known as the “Vivas Diatretum”, a 4th century CE glass beaker encircled by an inscription which reads: BIBE VIVAS I[ . . ]A[?]
+One of the more unusual inscriptions that we examined at The Met is known as the “Vivas Diatretum”, a 4th century CE glass beaker in a bronze cage, encircled by a bronze inscription in relief which reads: BIBE VIVAS I[ . . ]A[?]
 “Drink so that you may live (?)” (the last word is uncertain).
 It dovetailed well with the fact that my students had just learnt the subjunctive mood that week!
 By Evan Jewell.

 Students each chose two inscriptions and conducted an autopsy of their inscription, working up a rough edition and then translating their text.
 Besides providing fairly simple texts to read and a further introduction to Latin epigraphy, the session also presented an opportunity to tell my students more about the Roman social life and how these inscriptions commemorated not only the dead, but advertised sometimes complex social relationships and dependencies, such as slaves commemorating their fellow slaves (“conservi”), a father commemorating his foster-son (“alumnus”), or some students (“discentes”) commemorating their teacher.
 By Evan Jewell.